NOLA Cemetery Guide (Tours, History, Famous Graves, & More)

 Are Any Famous People Buried in NOLA Cemeteries?

 From celebrities to historical figures to the Voodoo Queen herself, there are a ton of famous people buried throughout the city of New Orleans.
-Below are some of the more notable people who were laid to rest in one of NOLA’s many beautiful cemeteries:
+In this NOLA cemetery guide, you will learn about some of the more notable people who were laid to rest in one of NOLA’s many beautiful cemeteries:

 NOLA Cemetery Tours

 Deciding to visit a cemetery in NOLA is a no-brainer, but picking out the perfect tour to see one can be difficult.
+Prices for these tours are among the most affordable tours in town.
 But don’t fret!
-From ghost-hunting tours after dark to carriage rides with cemetery tours included, there are multiple options to accommodate most groups.
+From ghost-hunting tours after dark to carriage rides with cemetery tours included, this NOLA cemetery guide reveals multiple options to accommodate most groups.

 Carriage Rides and Cemetery Tours